raiden-network/raiden/docs/other/safe-usage.rst

 -  **Ethereum node in sync and running reliably:** Ensure that layer 1 works reliably.
-This means that you have to have an Ethereum node, either geth or parity, that is synced and working reliably.
+This means that you have to have an Ethereum node, either Geth or OpenEthereum, that is synced and working reliably.
 If there are any problems or bugs on the client then Raiden can not work reliably.
 -  **Ethereum client always online:** Make sure that your Ethereum